Defining and outfitting your users

 Utility Cloud is an easy-to-use and intuitive platform that can be used from most devices and browsers with internet connectivity.
 To ensure your office or field users have an optimal experience while using the platform, we suggest the following access and equipment:

 Utility Cloud users located in the office will typically access Utility Cloud on a desktop PC.
-All they need to use Utility Cloud is a PC, a supported browser, and a stable internet connection.
+All they need to use Utility Cloud are a PC, a supported browser, and a stable internet connection.

 Users in the field will typically use a mobile device and should be equipped based on the type of work they are performing.
 We generally see four types of mobile users: